HamidMolareza/StringBenchmarker/README.md

 ## FAQ

-#### What is StringBenchmarker?

-StringBenchmarker is a tool designed to benchmark and analyze the performance of different string manipulation methods in .NET applications.
-It helps developers optimize string handling for improved application performance.

-#### How do I run benchmarks with StringBenchmarker?

-StringBenchmarker supports two primary methods for running benchmarks:
-- **Using Docker**: Build the Docker image and run benchmarks inside a container.
-- **Using .NET 8**: Build the project with .NET 8 and execute benchmarks directly.

-Refer to the [Getting Started](#getting-started) section in the README for detailed instructions.

 #### How can I customize benchmark parameters?

 You can customize benchmark parameters such as the number of repetitions or specific configurations by modifying the `StringManipulationBenchmarks` class in the `StringManipulationBenchmarks.cs` file.
 Adjust these parameters to simulate different workload scenarios and optimize performance accordingly.

-#### Where can I find more information about BenchmarkDotNet?

-BenchmarkDotNet is the underlying framework used by StringBenchmarker for performance benchmarking.
-Visit the [BenchmarkDotNet GitHub repository](https://github.com/dotnet/BenchmarkDotNet) for documentation, tutorials, and additional resources.

 ## Support